Best Web Hosting (UK) in 2020

 Yep, we’re here.
 The top of the mountain.
 The pie in the sky.
 Your bestest possible hosting setup.
 YouTube, welcome.

-They feed you a server to yourself—or more—and look after it with the attention of a shepherd watching his flock.
+They give you a server to yourself (or more) and look after it with the attention of a shepherd watching his flock.

 Of course, this is the most complicated and costly hosting option, but also the most powerful, robust and secure.